-Different data types will have different possible settings, though many data types allow you to restrict the data in that column, cell, or range to only data of that data type.
-For instance, restricting to Attachment data types prevents users from typing text in addition to adding files.
+Different data types will have different possible settings, though all data types (except Automatic) allow you to restrict the data in that range to only data of that data type.
+For instance, restricting an Attachment cell prevents users from typing text in addition to adding files.

 Converting Between Data Types

 When changing data types, you may convert existing data to the new data type.
 For more information on how data of one type converts to another, see our article on Converting the Data Type of Existing Data.

 Learn more about working with data types in our Introduction to Data Types, or read on to find out more about Converting the Data Type of Existing Data and Data Validation with Strict Columns and Cells.